ASU-WAGS/CreateNewUserAndSection/README.md

 # CreateNewUserAndSection

-Just change the first six variables to what you need them to be.
+Just change the first six variables to what you need them to be

-Run using the MySQL admin panel.
+Run using the MySQL admin panel

+Be sure the section name is unique.
+For example testuser_summer_2016 instead of testuser_section

 ``` SQL